pat-s/Website/content/files/r_server_user_guide.md

 Every time you call `R-paper1` now, the directory will automatically be changed and the correct R version will be used.
 Of course you are free to use any other name for the alias.

-## 5.3 Robust command line usage / heave processing tasks
+## 5.3 Robust command line usage / heavy processing tasks

 Now that you know how to use the correct R version together with your packrat library, the next step is processing.
 Do not just start a long running process using RStudio server (which runs on MCCOY).